 Minor Second Chords

-Let’s look at how to play an Am2 (A minor second) chord on the piano.
-We’ll also learn the pattern for building any minor second chord.
+Let’s look at how to play an Fm2 (“F minor second”) chord on the piano.
+We’ll also learn the pattern for building any other minor second chord.

 What Are Minor Second Chords?

-Next we’ll add the second note of the A major scale to the chord: B
+Then we’ll add the second note of the F major scale to the chord: G